 - Students must have an earned a high school diploma, its foreign equivalent or a General Educational Development diploma (GED).
 Successful completion of at least 60 semester credit hours in a college or university accredited by an accrediting agency recognized by the United States Department of Education will be recognized as equivalent to a high school diploma. - 2.
-Applicants must have achieved a cumulative grade point average (GPA) of 2.0 or better in prerequisite coursework; - 3.
-All students must pass a criminal background check; - 4.
-Students must demonstrate sufficient maturity to undertake a health care profession, including the capacity to ethically and responsibly manage professional boundaries.
+Applicants must have achieved a cumulative grade point average (GPA) of 2.0 or better in prerequisite coursework. - 3.
+All students must pass a criminal background check.